🇺🇸 NOVEMBER 1ST - WE'RE OPEN IN MANSFIELD, TX 🇺🇸

 2. Low Tire Pressure Affects Gas Mileage

 Have you ever ridden a bike with under-inflated tires?
 If so, you know how much harder you need to work to get moving.
 The same mechanism applies to your vehicle.
-Low tire pressure forces your vehicle to work harder due to the increased resistance that your under-inflated tires face when moving.
+Low tire pressure forces your vehicle to work harder due to the increased resistance that your under-inflated tires face when moving and gas mileage gets affected

 3. Low Tire Pressure Reduces the Life of Your Tires

 Low tire pressure causes abnormal and uneven distortion in your tire tread.
-In most cases, tire wear issues caused by low tire pressure can be seen on the tire's inner and outer shoulders.
-It's unfortunate because tires are not cheap to replace; whereas inflating your tires can be done virtually free and in minutes!
+In most cases, tire wear issues caused by low tire pressure can be seen on the tire’s inner and outer shoulders.
+It’s unfortunate because tire services are not cheap; whereas inflating your tires can be done virtually free and in minutes!

 4. Driving With Low Tire Pressure Can Be Dangerous